kwakutwumasi/Authentication-Server/totp-server/README.md

 2. totpoptions.json - This file contains important setup information for the TOTP server:

+###### Stand Alone

+The TOTP server is already integrated into QA-Appbase and once the necessary libraries are on the classpath, the server can be started.
+Additional files are required.
+These can be copied from the src/test/resources folder of this project and amended as required.

+###### TOTPOptions.json Configuration

+The operation and behaviour of some aspects of the TOTP server can be changed through the TOTP options files.
+This allows for some customizations, including delegating seed generation and mac calculation to a JCE compatible Hardware Security Module.

 ```
 data.store.name - The name of the QA-ORM datastore for the TOTP server
 mac.algorithm - The specific HMAC algorithm to use to generate the tokens